 The PL-880 has a killer sounding speaker using a passive sealed internal enclosure.
 Nice clean audio too with a 9 kHz AM max bandwidth and AB type amplifier.
 Most of us already know about the stinky sync performance and the “Hidden Menu’s.
 Our testing was done with DRN to OFF and the soft mute at "zero”.

 I'm not a fan of it's 18650 lithium ion battery ONLY operation (no AA battery use).
 The external DC jack is via a mini-USB port for charging or operation.
-Using this set connected to a computer or with any “cell phone” or other 5-volt power adapter does not work on MW / SW with the switching power supply RF noise (see bottom of this page for maybe a cure on this).
+Using this set connected to a computer or with any “cell phone” or other 5-volt power adapter does not work on MW / SW with the switching power supply RF noise.
 Our first test sample was actually defective, had no fine-tuning and also a loose whip antenna base.
 Also the whip antenna has some very thin elements the closer you get to the top.
 It can bend very easily if not careful.

 © N9EWO, all rights reserved